differentpla-net/differentpla-net.github.io/_posts/2023/2023-04-01-inet-tcp-dist-localhost.md

 ## Firewall rules

-You could use firewall (iptables, e.g.) rules.
+One option is to use firewall (iptables, e.g.) rules.

 ## Erlang options

+Another option is to specify which interface Erlang distribution uses.

 If you run the following commands to enable distribution...